jesselessa/my-musical-data/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome !
 If you have ideas for new visualizations or features :

 - Fork the repository.
 - Create a feature branch : `git checkout -b feature/amazing-feature`.